stylify/web/content/docs/integrations/solidjs.md

 order: 1

-navigationTitle: "Svelte"
+navigationTitle: "SolidJS"
-navigationIconPath: '/images/brands/svelte.svg'
+navigationIconPath: '/images/brands/solidjs.svg'

-title: Using Stylify CSS in Svelte
+title: Using Stylify CSS in SolidJS
-description: "Learn how to use the Stylify CSS with the Svelte."
+description: "Learn how to use the Stylify CSS with the SolidJS."
 ---

-<stack-blitz-link link="stylify-svelte-vite"></stack-blitz-link>
+<stack-blitz-link link="stylifycss-solidjs-vite"></stack-blitz-link>

-## How to integrate the Stylify with Svelte and Vite.js
+## How to integrate the Stylify with SolidJS and Vite.js

-The example bellow works with the Vite - Svelte template.
+The example bellow works with the Vite - SolidJS template.
 You can however use the example bellow and configure it for React.js, Vue and any other framework you use.

 First install the [@stylify/unplugin](/docs/unplugin) package using NPM or Yarn: